 “During the summer my electric bill would have been over $250, but the highest it’s been here in Mirabella is $60,” Jones said.
 “The temperatures in my house and in my attic are rarely more than 10 degrees apart — and an attic in Florida can be 150 degrees in the middle of the summer.”

 In addition to the Aurora Awards, Mirabella just earned LEED Platinum level certification.
-That is the highest level of certification a home can maintain and the only one that’s earned that level in the state of Florida, according to Christ.
+That is the highest level of certification a home can maintain and the only one on that level in the state of Florida, according to Christ.

 Christ said that today’s homebuyers – particularly retirees on a fixed income – are looking for long-term savings on energy costs.
 This is particularly true in Florida, where air conditioning systems run year-round.